 We looked to three popular apps used by members of our target user base, and pulled inspiration from these three apps.
 For instance, we liked the clean design format used by Airbnb, the card-like tips in Robinhood, and the simplistic form process in Credit Karma.
 We wanted to bring these elements and consciously use them to inform our design decisions and information architecture.

 To summarize our need-finding and to build a better story of our users, we created a series of storyboards.
 These three storyboards captured the user's journey and experience through three separate roommate-related issues.

 Our team started our designs at low-fidelity with paper prototypes.
 This helped us reduce the overhead with redesigning at a more expensive and higher stage of fidelity.

 In our paper prototypes, we visualized our application in its simples form.
 After we created our paper prototypes, we conducted multiple heuristic evaluations to gather qualitative feedback from our users.

 Our team conducted a number of qualitative heuristic evaluations, according to Neilsen's 10 Design Heuristics.
 We used Neilsen's Heuristics as a framework to guide our conversations with students to gather feedback that could be directly used to improve our designs.

 In addition to the heuristic evaluations we conducted, we also wanted to gather data to support our design decisions.
 In our heuristic evaluations, we found certain interactions where the user experienced something other than what we had anticipated.
 In those situations, we turned to A/B testing through Google Analytics.
 We relied primarily on quantitative testing when our own design intuition was not enough to produce the optimal user experience.

-Ultimately, our team was able to design and fully develop our app.
-We presented our completed app to an industry panel and an audience of 500 people.
-Against nearly 100 other teams, our team won 1st Place in the category of "Most Innovative App."
+We presented our completed app to an industry panel and, against nearly 100 other teams, our team won 1st Place in the category of "Most Innovative App."